Ong Yah: Ong Yah festivals

 Ong Yah festivals are grand religious celebrations that take place in various parts of Taiwan, mostly in the south.
 They generally involve processions of Deities throughout the region to inspect and ward off any deadly diseases and evil presence, while bestow blessings with good fortune for the inhabitants in the particular region, and the celebration will complete with the burning or launch of a replica boat to send off the "Divine Emissaries" to heaven.

-One of the grandest Ong Yah's festivals in Taiwan takes place in Donglong Temple which is located in the city of Donggang, Pingtung County, once every three years.
+One of the grandest Ong Yah's festivals in Taiwan is the Donggang King Boat Festival, which takes place in Donglong Temple which is located in the city of Donggang, Pingtung County, once every three years.
 The 2009 festival began on October 10 and culminated in the early morning of October 17, when a wooden boat would be processed in the area and sent off while set on fire on the beach indicating the Deities heading back to the Heaven.

 The Nankunshen Daitian Temple, considered one of the Ong Yah's founding temple, was built in 1817 and is located in Beimen, Tainan.